Hire Me

 Immutables aren’t just a nice-to-have—they’re a cornerstone of clean, reliable code.
 In Mosaic’s pipeline, they ensured sub-second latency by preventing state-related bugs.
 In Co-op’s reports, they cut validation overhead.
 By making fields final and avoiding setters, you’ll catch errors at compile time and sleep better knowing your state is locked down.

 Start small: convert one DTO to an immutable, add a factory method, and validate its inputs.
-For inspiration, check Oracle’s Java docs or my clean code principles here.
-If you’re
+Check out Oracle’s Java docs or my clean code post here for more.

 Have you used immutables to tame complex systems?
 Share your wins with me here, or ask me for tips, I’d love to hear your story!